I’ve just received a Bankruptcy Notice

 Setting aside the bankruptcy notice will prevent you committing an act of bankruptcy upon which the creditor who issued the bankruptcy notice could rely to take steps to bankrupt you.

 If you have recently received a bankruptcy notice and require assistance to urgently assess its ramifications for you, one of our expert team of solicitors will be happy to help you.
-Contact Gibbs Wright Litigation Lawyers today for a free and confidential initial consultation to explore your options and legal rights.
+Contact Gibbs Wright Litigation Lawyers today for a confidential initial consultation to explore your options and legal rights.